GeorgiaMadison CountyBail & Release

 These are just estimates.
 Factors like your blood alcohol content (BAC) at the time of arrest, whether there were any aggravating circumstances (e.g., speeding, reckless driving), and your cooperation with law enforcement can all influence the bail amount.

-How to Post Bail in Madison
+How to Post Bail in Madison County

 Several options are available for posting bail in Madison County.
 Here's a breakdown of each:

-Option 1: Cash Bail
+Option 1: cash bail

-• How it Works: You pay the full bail amount directly to the Madison County jail.
+• How it Works: You pay the full bail amount directly to the Madison County Jail.
 This is the simplest option if you have the cash readily available.

 • The Benefit: Assuming you attend all your court dates, you'll typically receive approximately 90% of the bail money back after your case concludes.
 The court often retains a small percentage for administrative fees.

-• Where to Pay: You can pay cash bail at the Madison County Jail.
+• Where to Pay: You can pay cash bail at the Madison County Jail, located at 1436 GA-98, Danielsville, GA 30633.

 • Important: Ensure you get a receipt for your bail payment.

-Option 2: Bail Bondsman
+Option 2: bail bondsman

-• How it Works: You pay a non-refundable fee (typically 10-15% of the total bail amount) to a bail bondsman.
+• How it Works: You pay a non-refundable fee (typically 10-15% of the total bail amount) to a licensed bail bondsman.
 The bondsman then guarantees to the court that you will appear at all required hearings.

 • The Benefit: This is a more affordable option if you don't have the full bail amount in cash.